 When you have limited space, towels take up a lot of room, so it’s definitely worth buying in a travel towel.
 They are tiny in comparison and dry quickly, so you’re not lugging a heavy wet towel around with you.
 As well as a travel towel for showering, I also have a Turkish Towel for the beach, which is a bit like a sarong – lightweight and fast drying.

 Torches are a great travel item, especially if you’re camping or staying in budget accommodation.
 When I was volunteering in Zanzibar the power would go out every night for around 30 minutes, so a torch was vital if you wanted to go to the bathroom!
 Head torches are even better as they keep your hands free, and you can easily see where you’re going and what you’re doing (trying to go to the toilet while holding a torch isn’t ideal).
 Dynamo torches are even handier, as they don’t require batteries; you just wind them up to power.

 This is a great invention.
 Fork and Spoon in one, and sporks often they have a serrated edge, so also cover off a knife too.
 Perfect for food on the go and more space efficient than regular cutlery!

 Easily forgotten, but very important – travel insurance can literally save your life (and your travel funds).
 Policies vary so it’s worth reading through the small print and making sure you’re fully covered for every eventuality.
 Most standard policies only cover trips of up to 30 days, so you may need to take a specialist policy for a long trip.
-Direct Line have a ‘Discoverer’ insurance option, which is designed for extended trips up to 18 months and includes natural disaster cover, which many regular policies don’t.
+Direct Line has a ‘Discoverer’ insurance option, which is designed for extended trips up to 18 months and includes natural disaster cover, which many regular policies don’t.